-- Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date. - Level 2 Investments with inputs other than quoted prices included within Level 1 that are observable for an asset, either directly or indirectly.
-The District Attorney's Level 2 investments are valued using quoted prices for identical or similar securities in active markets or matrix pricing based on the securities' relationship to benchmark quoted prices. - Level 3 Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.
+Level 2 - Investments with inputs other than quoted prices included within Level 1 that are observable for an asset, either directly or indirectly.
+The District Attorney's Level 2 investments are valued using quoted prices for identical or similar securities in active markets or matrix pricing based on the securities' relationship to benchmark quoted prices.

+Level 3 - Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.
 The District Attorney has no investments reported as Level 3.